Rengan Rajaratnam, SEC in talks to resolve civil claims: filing

+* QTRLY NET INCOME $0.43 PER COMMON SHARE Source text for Eikon: Further company coverage:

-NEW YORK The U.S. Securities and Exchange Commission and Rengan Rajaratnam, the younger brother of convicted Galleon Group founder Raj Rajaratnam, on Thursday asked a judge to stay the regulator's civil lawsuit for 60 days while they try to reach a deal.
+NEW YORK, July 17 The U.S. Securities and Exchange Commission and Rengan Rajaratnam, the younger brother of convicted Galleon Group founder Raj Rajaratnam, on Thursday asked a judge to stay the regulator's civil lawsuit for 60 days while they try to reach a deal.

 In a joint letter filed in Manhattan federal court Thursday, lawyers for both parties asked U.S. District Judge John Koeltl to keep the regulator's insider trading case on hold while they "discuss resolving the pending litigation."